Celestial chiral algebras, colour-kinematics duality and integrability: Celestial chiral OPEs

 Chiral higher-spin theories have been mentioned recently in the celestial literature in connection with chiral OPEs \cite{Ren:2022sws}.
 It was checked in examples related to effective field theories that the chiral higher-spin vertices are consistent with OPE associativity.
 This work built on refs.~\cite{Himwich:2021dau,Mago:2021wje}, which considered deformations of celestial OPEs and of the algebra $w_{1+\infty}$ in the context of non-minimal couplings.
-It was found in \cite{Mago:2021wje} that an algebra with some features analogous to $W_{1+\infty}$ arises when introducing non-minimal couplings, and that the OPE Jacobi identity in the cases studied dictates that interactions between gravitons and additional fields (e.g.~scalar) must be included.
-These deformations are distinct from the Moyal-deformed SDG considered here, which, as we will show in the following, is precisely related to (the wedge subalgebra of) $W_{1+\infty}$.
+It was found in \cite{Mago:2021wje} that a $W$-type deformation of this algebra arises when introducing non-minimal couplings, and that the OPE Jacobi identity in the cases studied dictates that interactions between gravitons and additional fields (e.g.~scalar) must be included.
+This is closely related to the Moyal-deformed SDG considered here, which, as we will see in the following, is related to a $W$ deformation of $w_{1+\infty}$.
 It is clear that there is more to explore, and it would be interesting to study the relation between these deformations, and to unveil the full picture of chiral higher-spin theories from a celestial perspective.
 It would also be interesting to investigate the relation between the results of \cite{Ren:2022sws} concerning vanishing amplitudes and the discussion in the next section.

 Let us now investigate the counterpart of $w_{1+\infty}$ in the Moyal-deformed SDG.
 For that, we consider the soft expansion coefficients defined in \eqref{eq:softexp} as generators of the deformed Lie algebra.
 From \eqref{eq:Moyalexpl}, we obtain